Skip to content

 logo

-TrinityLake is an Open LakeHouse Format for Big Data Analytics, ML & AI.
-It defines the objects in a LakeHouse and provides a consistent and efficient way for accessing and manipulating these objects.
+TrinityLake is an Open Lakehouse Format for Big Data Analytics, ML & AI.
+It defines the objects in a Lakehouse and provides a consistent and efficient way for accessing and manipulating these objects.
 The TrinityLake format offers the following key features:

 Multi-Object Multi-Statement Transactions

-TrinityLake enables multi-object multi-statement transactions across different tables, indexes, views, materialized views, etc. within a LakeHouse.
-Users could start to leverage standard SQL BEGIN and COMMIT semantics and expect ACID enforcement at SNAPSHOT or SERIALIZABLE isolation level across the entire LakeHouse.
+TrinityLake enables multi-object multi-statement transactions across different tables, indexes, views, materialized views, etc. within a Lakehouse.
+Users could start to leverage standard SQL BEGIN and COMMIT semantics and expect ACID enforcement at SNAPSHOT or SERIALIZABLE isolation level across the entire Lakehouse.

-Consistent Time Travel and Snapshot Export
+Consistent Time Travel, Rollback and Snapshot Export

 Storage Only

-TrinityLake only leverages one storage primitive - mutual exclusion of file creation.
-This means you can run TrinityLake on almost any storage solution including Linux file system, open source storage solutions like HDFS or MinIO, and cloud storage providers like Amazon S3, Google Cloud Storage, Azure Data Lake Storage.
-You can build a truly open LakeHouse with TrinityLake without the need to pick a Catalog/DataLake/LakeHouse/Warehouse vendor and worry about potential vendor lock-in risks.
+TrinityLake mainly leverages one storage primitive - mutual exclusion of file creation.
+This means you can run TrinityLake on almost any storage solution including Linux file system, open source storage solutions like Apache Hadoop Distributed File System (HDFS) or Apache Ozone, and cloud storage providers like Amazon S3, Google Cloud Storage, Azure Data Lake Storage.
+You can build a truly open Lakehouse with TrinityLake without the need to pick a Catalog / DataLake / Lakehouse / Warehouse vendor and worry about potential vendor lock-in risks.

-Compatibility with Open Table Formats
+Open Table Formats

 TrinityLake can work with popular open table formats such as Apache Iceberg.
 Users can create and use these tables with both the traditional SQL MANAGED or EXTERNAL experience, as well as through federation when the table resides in other systems that can be connected to for read and write.

-Compatibility with Open Catalog Standards
+Open Catalog Standards